BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/playing_with_compass.md

 ## FIND:

 The search bar above our documents is also very powerful.
 As such, it needs you to be very specific about what you're looking for.
 You can't just type in Juniper if you're looking to pull up all documents that contain the word Juniper.
 If you want to pull all records where the name field equals Juniper, you can do so by calling on the document object using curly brackets and the key: value pair within.

 ```js
 { name: "Juniper" }
 ```

+Hmmmmmm...
+That looks like a data structure we're familiar with.
+MongoDB was designed to be readily accessible in JavaScript, and query parameters take the form of an object.

 You can expand or minimize your search by revealing advanced search options.
 Click the 'OPTIONS' drop down in the search bar, to the left of the green 'FIND' button.